EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 Methods such as [BERT](https://github.com/google-research/bert) and [GPT-2](https://openai.com/blog/better-language-models/) use subword units for text with great success.
 The byte pair encoding algorithm has a hyperparameter controlling the size of the vocabulary.
 Setting it to higher values allows the models to find more rarely used character sequences in the text.

-Byte pair encoding offers a good trade-off between character level and word level information, and can also encode unknown words.
+Byte pair encoding offers a good trade-off between character-level and word-level information, and can also encode unknown words.
 For example, suppose that the model is aware of the word "woman".
 A simple tokenizer would have to put a word such as "womanhood" into an unknown bucket or ignore it completely, whereas byte pair encoding should be able to pick up on the subwords "woman" and "hood" (or "woman", "h", and "ood", depending on whether the model found "hood" as a common enough subword).
 Using a subword tokenizer such as byte pair encoding should let us see the text with more granularity since we will have more and smaller tokens for each observation.

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">Character level CNNs have also proven successful in some contexts.
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">Character-level CNNs have also proven successful in some contexts.
 They have been explored by @Zhang2015 and work quite well on some shorter texts such as headlines and tweets [@Vosoughi2016].</div>\EndKnitrBlock{rmdnote}

 We need to remind ourselves that these models don't contain any linguistic knowledge at all; they only "learn" the morphological\index{morphology} patterns of sequences of characters (Section \@ref(morphology)) in the training set.
 This does not make the models useless, but it should set our expectations about what any given model is capable of.